AOT-Technologies/forms-flow-ai/forms-flow-web/README.md

   * Default Logo can be changed to the users logo by replacing the logo.svg in public folder of forms-flow-web.
      The default width and height of the logo is 50 and 55 also the image format is svg
   * The icon can also be replaced to the users icon by replacing the favicon in the public folder of forms-flow-web

-To know more about form.io, go to https://help.form.io/userguide/introduction/.